airnativeextensions/nativeextensions-documentation/docs/applicationrater/application-id.md

 ## Android

+Under Android the value is the Java package name of your application.

+### AIR

-Under Android the value is the application identifier defined in your application descriptor, preceeded by `air.`.
+With AIR the value is the application identifier defined in your application descriptor, preceeded by `air.`.
 So, for example the distriqt test application `com.distriqt.test` has a Google Play id of `air.com.distriqt.test`.

 A simple way to attain this value is to use the NativeApplication class as follows: